Politics of Nicaragua: Legislative branch

 The National Assembly (Asamblea Nacional) consists of 90 deputies elected from party lists drawn at the department and national level, plus the outgoing president and the runner-up in the presidential race, for a total of 92.
 Members are directly elected by a popular vote on a proportional representation basis from party lists.
 In the 2011 elections, the Sandinista National Liberation Front won 63 seats (securing a majority), the Independent Liberal Party won 27 seats, and the Constitutionalist Liberal Party won 2 seats.
 This includes seats given to outgoing Vice President Jaime Morales Carazo and presidential runner-up Fabio Gadea Mantilla.

-In 2011, the outgoing Vice President Jaime Morales Carazot's seat would usually have gone to the outgoing president.
+In 2011, the outgoing Vice President Jaime Morales Carazo's seat would usually have gone to the outgoing president.
 However, after the Constitution was modified to remove term limits, Danial Ortega was re-elected.
 After the passage of the Law in Defense of the Rights of the People to Independence in 2020, the government arrested opposition candidates prior to the 2021 legislative elections.
 The Supreme Electoral Council (CSE) annulled the legal status of rival parties.

 Judicial branch

 The Supreme Court of Justice supervises the functioning of the still largely ineffective and overburdened judicial system.
 As part of the 1995 constitutional reforms, the independence of the Supreme Court was strengthened by increasing the number of magistrates from 9 to 12.
 In 2000, the number of Supreme Court Justices was increased to 16.
 Supreme Court justices are nominated by the political parties and elected to 7-year terms by the National Assembly.
 Justices are also responsible for appointing judges to the lower courts.

 However, Nicaragua currently does not have an independent judiciary because judges are nominated by the executive branch.
-In 2021, the judiciary ended the legal status of opposition parties and began ordering the arrests of opposition members in “sham trials” where defendants were convicted of undermining judicial integrity.
+In 2021, the judiciary ended the legal status of opposition parties and began ordering the arrests of opposition members in "sham trials" where defendants were convicted of undermining judicial integrity.
 In 2023, then Vice President Murillo dismissed at least 900 judges and officials.
 In July 2024, 50 new judges with no formal judicial training were appointed on partisan grounds.
 In January and May 2024, judicial independence was further weakened through the lowering of the Judicial budget when the National Assembly approved reforms to the Judicial Career Law and Organic Law of the Judiciary.

 Additionally, Nicaragua has faced rampant due process violations since the 2018 protests.
 Police conduct politically motivated arrests, and authorities often act without warrants.
 Political prisoners face severe abuses, including psychological and physical torture, sexual violence, disappearances, extrajudicial killings, and forced confessions.

 Political parties and elections

-Previously, Nicaragua held elections for a directly elected president every five years.
-However, in 2014, constitutional reforms led to the elimination of term limits.
-Consequently, Daniel Ortega has been the President since 2006.
+Parties

+The ruling party is the Sandinista National Liberation Front (FSLN), led by President Daniel Ortega.

 In 2020, the National Assembly passed the Law in Defense of the Rights of the People to Independence.
 The Ortega administration uses this law to detain opposition candidates and prevent government critics from holding office.
+The Supreme Electoral Council (CSE) annulled the legal status of rival parties in 2021.